Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Value-Function Approximation.md

 - **Action-Value Updates:** For each transition (s, a, r, s'), update the Q-values based on the formula $Q(s, a) \leftarrow Q(s, a) + \alpha (r + \gamma \max_{a'} Q(s', a') - Q(s, a))$.
 - **Neural Network as Function Approximator:** Instead of maintaining a table of Q-values for each state-action pair, a neural network is trained to approximate these Q-values.
 The inputs to the network are states, and the outputs are Q-values for each possible action.
 **Pros:**
-- Powerful in high-dimensional spaces due to the generalization capabilities of neural networks.
+- <mark style="background: #FFB86CA6;">Powerful in high-dimensional spaces</mark> due to the generalization capabilities of neural networks.
-- Does not require the model of the environment, as it learns from observed transitions.
+- <mark style="background: #FFB86CA6;">Does not require the model of the environment, as it learns from observed transitions</mark>.
 **Cons:**
-- Can be unstable or diverge if not carefully implemented due to the inherent approximations and the use of the max operator in noisy environments.
+- <mark style="background: #FFB86CA6;">Can be unstable or diverge</mark> if not carefully implemented due to the inherent approximations and the use of the max operator in noisy environments.
 ### 3. Fitted Q-Iteration
 Fitted Q-Iteration is a batch-based reinforcement learning algorithm where a regression model is used to fit the Q-function iteratively.
 **Steps:**